chrismwilliams/astro-theme-cactus/README.md

 | coverImage             | This is an optional object that will add a cover image to the top of a post.
 Include both a `src`: "_path-to-image_" and `alt`: "_image alt_".
 You can view an example in `src/content/post/cover-image.md`.                                                                                                 |
 | ogImage                | This is an optional property.
 An OG Image will be generated automatically for every post where this property **isn't** provided.
 If you would like to create your own for a specific post, include this property and a link to your image, the theme will then skip automatically generating one.            |
 | draft                  | This is an optional property as it is set to false by default in the schema.
 By adding true, the post will be filtered out of the production build in a number of places, inc. getAllPosts() calls, og-images, rss feeds, and generated page[s].
 You can view an example in `src/content/post/draft-post.md` |

+### Frontmatter snippet

+Astro Cactus includes a helpful VSCode snippet which creates a frontmatter 'stub' for a blog post, found here -> `.vscode/post.code-snippets`.
+Start typing the word `frontmatter` on your newly created .md(x) file to trigger it.
+Visual Studio Code snippets appear in IntelliSense via (⌃Space) on mac, (Ctrl+Space) on windows.

 ## Pagefind search